 The family also must show that the victim’s death was directly caused by the defendant’s careless actions, or that it would not have happened if the proper standard of care had been met.
 In some cases, not only the trucker but also his or her employer may be named as a defendant.
 Generally speaking, employers are vicariously liable for their employees’ acts of negligence when those acts occurred as part of the employment relationship.

 Once a case of negligence has been made against a truck driver or trucking company, the next issue at trial or in settlement negotiations is the amount of damages that will fully compensate the family for their loved one’s wrongful death.
 Many factors can go into this calculation, including the victim’s age, occupation, marital status, and number of survivors.
 State law determines the exact person or persons who are entitled to bring suit for an accident victim’s death in a motor vehicle collision.

 Since Florida follows the doctrine of pure comparative fault, it is possible that the amount of damages to which a family would otherwise be entitled may be reduced in proportion to their loved one’s fault if the defendant is able to show that the loved one was partially to blame for the collision.
-However, recovery will not be fully barred unless the victim was entirely at fault.Explore Your Options with a Pembroke Pines Fatal Truck Accident Attorney after a Truck Collision
+However, recovery will not be fully barred unless the victim was entirely at fault.Explore Your Options with a Fatal Truck Accident Lawyer in Pembroke Pines after a Collision

 If your family needs legal representation in the Pembroke Pines area after a tragically fatal crash, the wrongful death lawyers at Cohn & Smith can help.
 Call us at 954-431-8100 or contact us online to schedule a free initial consultation.
-We also represent individuals in Pembroke Pines, Hollywood, Aventura, and communities throughout North Dade County.
+Our Pembroke Pines fatal truck accident lawyers also represent individuals in Hollywood, Aventura, and communities throughout North Dade County.